solarphase/solarphase/readme.md

 ### Permissions

-Getting the permissions for deployment can get a little tricky but here's an example of what works:
+Getting the permissions right for deployment can get a little tricky but here's an example of something that works:

     # chown -R exampleuser:www-data ./

-In the example, we give ownership to the `exampleuser` user and the `www-data` group.
+Basically, we give ownership to the `exampleuser` user and the `www-data` group.
 The permissions are set up in a way where the group has sufficient access to run the application while the owning user has full access.
-Other users that aren't in the group `www-data` will have no access at all..
+Other users that aren't in the group `www-data` will have no access at all.

 ### License